PharmaLedger-IMI/ctr-workspace/ctr-patient/README.md

 npm install
 ```

-4. Run the server and build the ssapps and wallets
+4. Run the apihub server and build the ssapps and wallets

 ```
 npm run server